(Last updated on: October 21st, 2019)

-Between slightly cooler temperatures and less afternoon rain, the start of fall is an ideal time to cross off large portions of your home maintenance to-do list.
+The beginning of each season brings a unique list of home maintenance work.
+Between slightly cooler temperatures and daylight hours getting shorter, fall is an ideal time to cross off large portions of your home maintenance to-do list.

 1. Check for leaks